Akai is an old and well-known manufacturer of keyboards. The company has been in the business for over 30 years.

 With this device, you shouldn’t expect high functionality.
 It is actually very basic and will work poorly in creating beats.
 As an advantage, it can integrate well with almost all popular DAWs.

 Once you connect the device to your computer or laptop, it will automatically initiate a download of the necessary drivers.
-This software will be installed in minutes and you can start using the device.
+The software will be installed in minutes, and you can start using the device.

 Being such a compact device, the keys are quite small.
 They are also very stiff, and this worsens the user experience even further.
 Octave and transpose buttons are conveniently included in the design of this gadget.

 The octave buttons allow you to cover a greater range with the limited keys on the keyboard.
 If you need to change the key in the middle of a song, you can use the transpose buttons.

 The keys are velocity-sensitive.
 However, this function ought to have been improved since the sensitivity is very low.

 This portable keyboard is compatible with iOS and Linux devices.
 It has a compact design and can easily be carried along when traveling.
 In order to use this keyboard with iOS devices, you will need Apple’s camera connection kit.

 The device has 25 keys and 16 velocity-sensitive pads.
-In addition, it has 7 function buttons and 8 assignable knobs.
+In addition, it has 7 function buttons and eight knobs.
 The pads have RGB backlights in three different colors.
 Again, this device has very small keys.

 The manufacturer makes up for this by including extra buttons, drum pads, and knobs.
 The overall design helps you to gain better control of the device, though you will still miss the piano experience.

 You will not need to install any drivers in order to use the gadget.